 The great thing about this scooter is that it can drive up to 30 miles on one full charge.

-It is quite a big and robust mobility scooter, but not as bulky as the road suitable ones like the Shoprider Cadiz.
+It is quite a big and robust scooter, but not as bulky as the road suitable ones like the Shoprider Cadiz.

 This mobility scooter comes with air filled tyres, which are more comfortable and provide a smoother ride.

 However, they are not as robust and long lasting as solid tyres.

 (Solid tyres can be fitted for an additional cost.)
 Something worth thinking about – to avoid the worry of getting a puncture.

 - Long range of 30 miles from one charge.